 If we believe that there has been a privacy breach, then we will identify the breach and take reasonable steps to minimise any harm caused by the breach.
 Where we believe any breach of privacy poses a risk of serious harm or is likely to cause serious harm, then we are required to notify the our Privacy Commissioner and the affected parties.

 Where you believe that there has been a breach in relation to your privacy, then please contact us as soon as possible.
 Our Privacy Officer’s contact details are set out at the end of this Policy.

-If you are not satisfied with the way we have dealt with or resolved your complaint then you can escalate this by contacting the Privacy Commissioner at any time:
+If you are not satisfied with the way we have dealt with or resolved your complaint then you can escalate this by contacting your jurisdiction Privacy Commissioner at any time.